dheero/OBF.github.io/wiki/BOSC_2015_Keynote_Speakers.md

 genomic information (in particular information associated with individual differences) and compression of sequence information.

-Dr Birney completed his PhD at the Wellcome Trust Sanger Institute with Richard Durbin, and worked in the laboratories of leading scientists Adrian Krainer, Toby Gibson and Iain Campbell.
-He has received a number of prestigious awards including the 2003 Francis Crick Award from the Royal Society, the 2005 Overton Prize from the International Society for Computational Biology and the 2005 Benjamin Franklin Award for contributions in Open Source Bioinformatics.
-Ewan was elected a Fellow of the Royal Society in 2014.
+Dr Birney has received a number of prestigious awards including the 2003 Francis Crick Award from the Royal Society, the 2005 Overton Prize from the International Society for Computational Biology and the 2005 Benjamin Franklin Award for contributions in Open Source Bioinformatics.
+He was elected a Fellow of the Royal Society in 2014.

 Dr Birney's talk topic will be announced soon.